 \para{Incomparability of $\Rupfront$ and $\Rusage$.}

-\cref{upfront-payment-only} and \cref{usage-payment-only} further show that the quantities $\Rupfront$ and $\Rusage$ are generally incomparable, namely, it is not true that one is always at least the other.
-For the problem instance constructed in \cref{upfront-payment-only}, there is a profit-maximizing menu with only usage payments whereas any menu with only upfront payments only is suboptimal, so $\Rusage > \Rupfront$ for that instance.
-For the problem instance constructed in \cref{proof-usage-payment-only}, there is a profit-maximizing menu with only upfront payments whereas any menu with only usage payments is suboptimal, so $\Rupfront > \Rusage$ for that instance.
+\cref{upfront-payment-only} and \cref{usage-payment-only} further show that the quantities $\Rupfront$ and $\Rusage$ are generally incomparable.
+In the proof of \cref{upfront-payment-only}, we constructed a profit-maximizing menu with only usage payments, whereas any menu with only upfront payments is suboptimal, so $\Rusage > \Rupfront$ for that problem instance.
+In the proof of \cref{usage-payment-only}, we constructed a profit-maximizing menu with only upfront payments, whereas any menu with only usage payments is suboptimal, so $\Rupfront > \Rusage$ for that problem instance.